gpopesc/docker-xfce-debian-synology/README.md

 Acces the container with a VNC client on port 5905 or simply http://server-ip:8087 in your browser.
 Wait for container to startup about 1 minute, depending of your configuration.
+Execute the script from Downloads: capslock_toggle.sh if the caps lock reamain on.

 You can add a browser inside from terminal, after succesfull container deployment:
 ```